Vaziria/tonnage/doc/masternode-setup.md

 <br>
 <b><u>Obtaining Keys in Local Wallet</u></b><br><br>

-Running a masternode requires 2 keys, a output and a private key to identify the node on the network.
+Running a masternode requires 2 keys, an output and a private key to identify the node on the network.
 Both are obtained from the local wallet by:<br><br>

 a.
 QT/GUI Wallet: Open the debig console by clicking "Tools" then clicking "Debug Console".
 In the ext entry space on the bottom of the popup windows enter the following 2 commands and save the long string the system will give you for use them in steps:<br><br>
         masternode outputs<br>